nabilbrice/nabilbrice.github.io/_projects/1_project.md

     ---
     layout: page
     title: project
-    description: a project with a background image
+    description: A systematic analysis on the polarization from the surface emission of neutron stars with a multipolar magnetic field
     img: /assets/img/12.jpg
     ---